 What does jujube taste like?

-Fresh jujubes taste like sweet apples while dry jujubes taste somewhat like dates.
+Fresh jujubes taste like sweet apples, while dry jujubes taste similar to dates.

 What is jujube tea good for?